Naalu/ds-senior-capstone-projects-website/reports/Report_5.md

 ---

 ## Executive Summary
-Provide a brief summary of the week's key updates and outcomes in 2-3 sentences.

 The group has more corrected some difficulties with meetings that should allow for a better division of labor and easier communication about expectations.
 We've also outlined more clearly our expectations for the project, the requirements needed to develop out MVP as well as the ideal outcome.

 ---

 ## 1. Activity Summary
-Describe what each individual has contributed to the project in the last week.
-Provide supporting documentation (e.g., issue numbers, commit IDs, meeting dates, etc.).
-Be honest if someone didn't contribute, and explain why.

 **Rylan:**
 - Worked to help establish better communication patterns and meetings